SoftwareAG/webmethods-api-control-plane/install/helm/README.md

 To connect to Github Docker repo the following steps needs to be performed as a pre-requisite.

-1. Get a Personal Access token (PAT) from SoftwareAG.
+1. Get a Personal Access token (PAT) from Software AG.
 2. Run the following command in your Kubernetes setup.
 ```
 kubectl create secret \